GarnetVaz/Nonlinear-electrical-oscillators/README.md

   2. ggplot2 - 0.9.3.1
   3. plyr_1.8

-The code _linearcapcode.py_ is the main code holding the class definition along with all methods.
-To obtain a quick summary of a single simulation you can use:
+The code "linearcapcode.py" is the main code holding the class definition along with all methods.
+To obtain a quick summary of a single simulation, use:
 $ run linearcapcode.py

-To obtain all the results described in Section 5 of the paper use the code *numerical_comparison.py*.
+To obtain all the results described in the "Results: Comparison of Steady-State Algorithms" subsection of the paper, use the code "numerical_comparison.py".

-The R codes are internally called from Python and need not be run independently.
+The R codes are called internally from Python and need not be run independently.

-To run simulations and create plots as shown in Section 7 would also require the python module multiprocessing >= 0.70a1.
+To run simulations and create the plots described in the "Results:
+Gap Tuning" subsection of the paper, one also needs the Python module multiprocessing >= 0.70a1.

+The code "graphmulti.py" will run the simulations corresponding to the barabasi-albert graphs.
+Graph type can be changed as documented in the code to erdos-renyi or watts-strogatz graphs.
+Plots will be generated automatically using R.

+The code "graphmulti.py" is set to use 10 processors.
+This can be reduced if needed in line 231 with the variable 'numparallel'.
+Running the complete set of simulations for one type of graph will take 6+ hours.